Please refer to the following article for extended functionality: Performing a Front End Left Join 

-This article presents a plugin to allow you to create a Left join within one certain widget.
+This article presents a data modeling based solution that may allow you to create a simple Left join within one certain widget.

 In order to create a Left Join in Sisense Elasticube, Please create a Custom SQL Table and perform the Left Join connection there.